ls1intum/Athena-CoFee/README.md

 If you are using PyCharm, you can also start all services by running the `All Services`-configuration.
 This has the added advantage that you can debug the services directly from PyCharm by running the configuration in debug mode.

 All the dependencies will be installed automatically when first starting the services.
+However, the UI for this is not very nice, so you might want to run `make setup -j6` in the root directory first.

 Note that you need to have the [EnvFile plugin](https://plugins.jetbrains.com/plugin/7861-envfile) installed so that the environment file loading can take place from the run configuration.